vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 If you are using a private container registry and you'd like to override the default dockerhub settings, then this field can be edited with the private registry name.

+### image.pullSecrets

+If you are setting the [image.repository](#imagerepository) field to use a private container image registry for ako image, then you must specify the pull secrets in this field.
+The pull secrets are a list of Kubernetes Secret objects that are created from the login credentials of the image registry.
+The container runtime uses the pull secrets to authenticate with the registry in order to pull the ako image.
+The image pull secrets must be created in the `avi-system` namespace before deploying AKO.

+    pullSecrets:
+    - name: regcred

 ### L7Settings.serviceType

 This option specifies whether the AKO functions in ClusterIP mode or NodePort mode.
 By default it is set to `ClusterIP`.
 Allowed values are `ClusterIP`, `NodePort`.
 If CNI type for the cluster is `antrea`, then another serviceType named `NodePortLocal` is allowed.